5th Expanded Access Programmes World Congress 2023 Americas

 CHALLENGES & POTENTIALS

-• From Data into the Decision Making
+• Culturally Effective Decision Making

 5:45 - 6:45 pm - Networking Drinks Reception - Sponsored by Bionical Emas